afitterling/rc.sec/README.md

 # rc.sec

-Are tools to detect IOCs on filesystems.
+Are tools to detect IOCs (incidents of compromises) on filesystems.
-You need to use an airgapped system.
+You need to use an air-gapped system to run these.

 ## Howto